d-v-b/data-model/docs/geozarr-minispec.md

-# GeoZarr
+# GeoZarr Mini Spec

 This document specifies the GeoZarr model used in this repository.
-It's a "mini" version of the [official GeoZarr spec](https://zarr.dev/geozarr-spec/documents/standard/template/geozarr-spec.html)
+It's a "mini" version of the [official GeoZarr spec](https://zarr.dev/geozarr-spec/documents/standard/template/geozarr-spec.html) that documents the specific subset of the specification that this implementation supports, along with implementation-specific details.

+## Relationship to Other Documentation

+This mini spec is referenced by and aligns with:

+- **[Architecture](architecture.md)** - Technical implementation details that follow this specification
+- **[GeoZarr Specification Contribution](geozarr-specification-contribution.md)** - Our contributions to the official spec based on this implementation
+- **[Main Documentation](index.md)** - General library documentation and usage guides

+The implementation described in this mini spec addresses specific requirements for Earth observation data processing while maintaining compliance with the broader GeoZarr specification.

 ## Spec conventions